Guy Morgan (rugby union)

 Guy Morgan (26 December 1907 – 29 July 1973) was a Welsh rugby union player who captained Wales in 1929.
 He also played cricket for Glamorgan County Cricket Club.

 Rugby career

-Morgan was born in Garnant and gained his first international cap playing for Wales Secondary Schools, he was educated at Christ College, Brecon, in a team that contained future Wales full internationals Harry Bowcott and J.D.
-Bartlett.
-While at Cambridge University he played for the University rugby team in a Varsity match.
-Between 1926 and 1929, Morgan won four Blues, and gained his first cap while still at Cambridge, in a game against France at St Helens.
+Morgan was born in Garnant and gained his first international cap playing for Wales Secondary Schools, in a team that contained future Wales full internationals Harry Bowcott and J.D.
+Bartlett, He was educated at Christ College, Brecon, and St Catharine's College, Cambridge (where Bowcott also studied).
+While at Cambridge he played for the University rugby team in the Varsity matches, winning four blues between 1926 and 1929.
+He gained his first cap while still at Cambridge, in a game against France at St Helens.
 It was an incredible debut for Morgan, scoring a try and being prominent in the scoring of four others.
 By the time he played his third international game in 1929 he was playing for Swansea, and on 2 February that year, at the age of 22, he was captain of his country.
 He would play just another four games, three more as captain.